-Deep ocean pressure gauges (tsunameters) provide a critical underpinning for the Tsunami Warning Systems because they are the only means currently available to directly detect tsunami waves in the open ocean close to the source region in near real-time.
+Deep ocean pressure gauges (tsunameters) provide a critical underpinning for the Tsunami Warning Systems because they are the only means currently available to directly detect tsunami waves in the open ocean both close to the source region and across an ocean basin in near realtime.
 Tsunameters can be effectively used for real time tsunami modelling and for the initial tsunami source reconstruction.
+In general, the tsunameter networks target tsunamis caused by subduction zone megathrust earthquakes, though, as noted above, non-seismic tsunamis must be addressed as well.
+In some cases, there are observing assets targeted to provide essential tsunami information to specific Member States.
+The maintenance of current tsunameter capabilities is important to keep networks effective, and this is a major contribution of Member States who are supporting currently deployed tsunameters.